-Back when Windows 10 launched v1709, it included a smart system called Microsoft Fluent Design System.
+Back when Windows 10 launched, it included a smart system called Microsoft Fluent Design System.
 Obviously, it was the first wave with promises to improve upon it with simultaneous updates.
 Of all the smart features conscious controls are among the most prominent.
 They help recognize movements across the system and try to judge the intent of the user so that the controls adapt to the environment and respond accordingly.

 One of the conscious controls are the conscious scrollbars.
-They appear which the user scrolls the mouse to the exact location of the scrollbar, thus giving the system an impression that the user wants to use it.
-Perhaps, Microsoft’s intention while designing such a structure to avoid any distractions for the user while working.
+They appear when the user scrolls the mouse to the exact location of the scrollbar, thus giving the system an impression that the user wants to use it.
+Perhaps, Microsoft’s intention while designing such a structure is to avoid any distractions for the user while working.
 However, the company’s noble intentions apart, many users weren’t happy with the changes.
 Two reasons were that most presumed they actually lost the scrollbar forever when they didn’t find it initially and secondly that the response of the scrollbars re-appearing was slow.